MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    > ![Choose bulk add using Azure AD](_img/assign-license-bulk/bulk-add-aad.png)

-4. Begin to enter the name of the Azure Active Directory group that you’d like to add into the form field.
+4. Begin to enter the name of the Azure AD group that you’d like to add into the form field.
 This will search the available Azure AD groups within your organization.

 5. When you select the group, the field will automatically populate with the group name.
 You will have the option to view the users in that group before you add them.
 Next, you can choose the subscription level, download rights, and communication preferences for the group.
 You can add details into the reference field if you wish.